maatthc/pnpm-concurrency-test/README.md

 ## Next steps

-Share the same Virtual Store in a BuiltKite agent and run multiple pipelines simultaneously.
+Share the same Virtual Store in a CI agent and run multiple pipelines simultaneously.